Local SEO

 Do you want to attract local customers?

-Local search engine optimization (Local SEO) is similar to (national) SEO in that it is also a process affecting the visibility of a website or a web page in a web search engine’s unpaid results (SERP- search engine results page) often referred to as “natural”, “organic”, or “earned” results.
+Local search engine optimization (Local SEO) is similar to (national) SEO in that it is also a process affecting the visibility of a website or a web page in a web search engine’s unpaid results (SERP- search engine results page), often referred to as “natural,” “organic,” or “earned” marks.

-Local SEO provides a rare opportunity to create your own little niche within your local community.
+Local SEO provides a rare opportunity to create your niche within your local community.

 For example, every town needs a hardware store, but you don’t need to have the most revolutionary hardware options on the market.

-I figured it would serve as a handy tool if I put together a shortlist for everyone to print out and check in with on a regular basis.
+I figured it would be handy if I put together a shortlist for everyone to print out and check in with regularly.

 10 Actionable Local SEO Tips